 Size and Portability

 Do you do studio work for portraiture or detailed food setups?
-You may want to consider a larger ring light that goes on a weighted stand.
+You may want to consider a larger ring light that goes on a weighted light stand.